Philosyang/Philosyang.github.io/content/fun.md

 I am fortunate enough to be around an inclusive and friendly local social circle around rhythm games, as well as making many friends beyond the games themselves.

-I typically just vibe the traffic after work and pick a Round1 that has fewer people for some iidx and maimai.
+I typically just vibe the traffic after work and pick a Round1 that has fewer people for some maimai or iidx.

-I also do other rhythm games especially if they have vocaloid/j-pop such as ユメステ and プロセカ, but I have yet to find one that is nearly as fun as iidx and mai.
+I also do other rhythm games especially if they have vocaloid/j-pop such as プロセカ (Project Sekai) and ユメステ (World Dai Star), but I have yet to find one that is nearly as fun as maimai.

 ## Music